Private policy for endless plains Africa ltd

 Any dispute, controversy, or claims arising out of or relating to a tour or the breach, termination, or invalidity thereof, shall be settled by arbitration in accordance with the provisions of the Arbitration Laws of Uganda.

-The place of arbitration shall be at a designated arbitral center within the jurisdiction of this country and any award whether interim or final, shall be made, be deemed for all purposes between the Parties to be made in conclusion and finality of the dispute.
+The place of arbitration shall be at a designated arbitral centre within the jurisdiction of this country and any award whether interim or final shall be made, be deemed for all purposes between the Parties to be made in conclusion and finality of the dispute.